naufik/naufik/README.md

-### Hello

-My name is Naufal, I'm based in Melbourne, Victoria, Australia.
-Most of the projects you see here will either work in progress...
-I mean as long as writing them is still fun.
+# Hello, I'm Naufal.

+I am a software engineer based in Melbourne, Australia.
+I came from Indonesia.

+Most of the repositories are work-in-progress or straight up 'temporarily abandoned' (i.e. awaiting motivation or just time to continue).
+My life is currently focused on work, migrating, and creating a supportive environment for my loved ones in these trying times.
+Feel absolutely free to ask questions about any of my projects, but I can't promise to be committed to any projects.

 **Technical Interests**:

-I am currently in the process of pulling my life together, so I'm not comitting to writing anything that's too serious.
-Right now the code I _do_ write revolves around:

-- Work (duh)
+I don't write side projects as often now due to life commitments.
+However, the side projects I do write usually revolves around:

-- Learning Rust.
+- Learning Rust, the language.
-- Using Haskell to write things that take 70% faster in Javascript.
-- Avoiding type-unsafe languages.
-- IoT, home automation, and other kinds of automations.
+- Writing projects in Haskell to understand functional programing concepts.
+- Small home automation projects.
-- DevOpsy stuff - and keeping my Minecraft server alive.
+- DevOps related stuff - such as keeping my Minecraft server alive.
-- Reading through 'Modern Operating Systems' by Herbert Bos.
+- Learning linux internals, including the classic [ricing my window manager](https://github.com/naufik/.awesome), contributing to random GitHub repos and reading through 'Modern Operating Systems' by Herbert Bos.

 **Affiliations**:

 - [InGenious AI, Pty.
 Ltd.](https://ingenious.ai).
 Full Stack Engineer.
 Current.
 - [University of Melbourne](https://unimelb.edu.au).
 Tutor and Demonstrator (2018 - 2020).
 Research Assistant (Jul - Dec 2019)
 - [Nodeflux](https://nodeflux.io).
 Software Engineer Intern (2018).

-_Disclaimer: this page is also, work in progress._